WHOOP members can enable a one-way integration to upload WHOOP activities to Strava.

 No, the integration is currently just one-way.
 Strava cannot push information to the WHOOP app.

-I see a 404 error after authorizing the connection on Android - How can I fix this?
+[Android] I see a 404 error after authorizing the connection - How can I fix this?

 If prompted, ensure that you open the link back from Strava with the WHOOP app.

-Some members have reported issues authorizing from Strava's beta app from Google Play.
-If you're signed up as a beta tester of Strava, you can either:
+Some members have reported issues authorizing from the beta version of Strava's beta app.
+If you're signed up as a beta tester for Strava, you can either:

-i) Authorize through Strava's web portal, by opening authorization link with your web browser, or
+1) Authorize through Strava's web portal by opening the authorization link with your web browser, or

 How do I fix incorrect activity start times in Strava?

-If the activity time shown in Strava is incorrect for an activity without GPS, you may need to update your default location in Strava (link HERE).
+If the activity time shown in Strava is incorrect for an activity without GPS, you may need to update your default location in Strava (check out this Strava support article).

 While the underlying heart rate date used for both is the same, Strava does some additional processing that can result in slight differences.
 In particular, Strava will filter out GPS and associated HR data for times when you're not moving, which can result in different average and max heart rates than shown in WHOOP.